Management

 Share and Borrow with Your Neighbors

-For instance, if you need a power tool for a project, ask around and see if someone has one you can borrow.
+For instance, if you need a power tool for a project, ask if someone has one you can borrow.
 Or, if you’re planting a garden for the spring, ask your neighbors if they have gardening equipment you could use for the job.
 You’ll save money and reduce waste at the same time.

 In turn, introduce yourself around your community and tell your neighbors about what you have at your house.
-Encourage them to ask you for things before buying their own.
-You may end up making a significant impact on the waste your neighborhood generates as a whole.
+Please encourage them to ask you for things before buying their own.
+You may end up significantly impacting the waste your neighborhood generates.

 Reduce, Reuse, Recycle